SachemAftershock/swerve-lib/README.md

 - For adding a Jitpack repository to your build follow instructions on this link https://jitpack.io/
 - Make a new release on Github of your repository
 - Insert repository link on Jitpack to find your latest release
-- In build.gradle file change "implementation 'com.github.SachemAftershock:swerve-lib:2.2'" to your latest release version
+- In build.gradle file change "implementation 'com.github.SachemAftershock:swerve-lib:...'" to your latest release version
+- IMPORTANT you have to create a new release every time, branch-SNAPSHOT does not work

 # Changes